oasiswho/vcfbox/README.md

 ### Introduction

-This script can extract SNP from a singlecopy gene ID and GFF into individual fasta files by using VCF file
+This script can extract SNP from a single-copy genes ID list and GFF into individual fasta files and phy files by using VCF file